-As a descendent of legendary pianists and pedagogues Heinrich and Stanislav Neuhaus, Adi began his early musical education at age of five with his mother Irina and his father Heinrich.
-As a student of Lea Agmon at the Jerusalem Academy of Music and Dance and Marian Ribicky at the Ecole Normale de Musique in Paris, Adi is currently student of great professor Klaus Hellwig at the Berlin University of the Arts (UDK).
+As a descendent of legendary pianists and pedagogues Heinrich and Stanislav Neuhaus, Adi began his early musical education at age of five with his mother Irina and his father Heinrich before pursuing his studies with Lea Agmon at the Jerusalem Academy of Music and Dance, Marian Ribicky at the Ecole Normale de Musique in Paris and Pr.
+Klaus Hellwig at the Berlin University of the Arts (UDK).

-As a prize winner at the Viseu and Imola Piano Competitions Adi was awarded First Grand Prize at the Piano International Competition in Ashdod (2013) and at the Scriabin International Competition in Moscow (2010).
-Adi is grant holder of the prestigious America – Israel Cultural Foundation.
+Prize winner at the Viseu and Imola Piano Competitions Adi has been awarded First Grand Prize at the Piano International Competition in Ashdod (2013) and at the Scriabin International Competition in Moscow (2010).
+He is grant holder of the prestigious America – Israel Cultural Foundation.

 As participant of the prestigious Young Piano Masters Project of the Edward Aldwell Center in Jerusalem, Adi has been privileged in recent years to have masterclasses with world-acclaimed artists such as Murray Perahia, Yefim Bronfman, Maria Joao Pires, Andras Schiff and Emmanuel Ax.

-Adi has performed in some of the major venues in Europe and the US as soloist and in chamber music.
+Adi has performed in some of the major venues in Europe and in the USA as a soloist with orchestra and in chamber music.
 He made his European debut at the Louvre Auditorium in Paris, his Asian debut at the Hong Kong Academy for Performing Arts and his Russian debut at the Philharmonic Hall in Saint-Petersburg.

-Adi’s 2019/20 engagements include concerts in Switzerland (Zurich, Montcherand, Société de la Musique de la Chaux-de-Fonds), Germany (Berlin, Potsdam, Zwickau), Serbia (Belgrade), Israel (Jerusalem) and France (Paris, Clermont-Ferrand, Paunat).
+Adi’s 2019/20 engagements included concerts in Switzerland (Zurich, Société de la Musique de la Chaux-de-Fonds), Germany (Berlin, Potsdam, Zwickau), Serbia (Belgrade, Novi Sad), Israel (Jerusalem) and France (Paris, Clermont-Ferrand).

-The 2020/21 season sees him in Germany (Berlin), Italy (Ravenna), Serbia (Belgrade), Switzerland (Festival Musique et Neiges des Diablerets) as well as in France (Festival de la Chaise- Dieu, Rencontres artistiques de Bel Air in Chambéry, Nohant Festival Chopin or the Festival Pianos Folies du Touquet.
-In August 2020, he should have made his debut at the Festival de la Chaise-Dieu in Schumann’s piano concerto with the Orchestra Philharmonique Royal de Liège This concert has been cancelled due to the pandemic.
+The 2020/21 season saw him in Germany (Berlin), Italy (Ravenna) as well as in France (Festival de la Chaise- Dieu, Rencontres Artistiques de Bel Air, Nohant Festival Chopin or the Festival Pianos Folies du Touquet.)
+In August 2020, he was programmed to play the Schumann piano concerto with the Orchestra Philharmonique Royal de Liège for his debut at the festival de la Chaise-Dieu.